docknetwork/api-docs/source/index.html.md

 ```

-To create an anchor, you can use more than one docs; it is called Batching.
+To create an anchor, you can use more than one doc; it is called Batching.
 Batching (combining multiple anchors into one) can be used to save on transaction costs by anchoring multiple documents in a single transaction as a merkle tree root.

 The anchoring module is hashing algorithm and hash length agnostic.
 You can post a multi hash, or even use the identity hash; the chain doesn't care.
 One thing to note is that rather than storing your anchor directly, the anchoring module will store the `blake2b256` hash of the anchor.
 Dock provides a [fully functioning reference client](https://fe.dock.io/#/anchor/batch) for anchoring.